-A Better Westford for Everyone
+A Better Westford Starts May 5th

 Why is Meghan Running?

-I was born and raised in MA and have lived in Westford for 7 years now with my spouse and 6 children.
+I was born and raised in MA and have lived in Westford for 8 years now with my spouse and 6 children.
 My 2 oldest graduated from WA and are both thriving in college.
 My younger 4 are still in the school district here.
 I want our schools to be great.

 What Will Meghan Do?